 April 27–28, 2019

 A primary goal of the Upstate Number Theory Conference is to bring together the specialists from the various branches of Number Theory in the Upstate New York region and surrounding areas, and to expose the younger researchers to new and old problems in the field.

 For those who plan to Arrive on Friday, April 26th, Kiran Kedlaya (UCSD & IAS) will be giving a colloquium talk at 4:30pm in Malott 251.
 (Parking information is below)

-Registration is now open!
-Go to the following link Upstate NY Number Theory Registration.
-Please note the important deadlines that are provided at the beginning of the registration.
+Please note the important deadlines that are provided at the beginning of the general registration page.